|

 "geneology") is often also referred to as family history,

-study of who is related to whom; the latter involving more "fleshing
+being the basic study of who is related to whom; the latter

 Overview

-historians often join a Family History Society where novices can learn
+a Family History Society where novices can learn from more

 knowledge.